 Later, at Mubarak’s 2011 trial, the prosecutor would allege that the short-selling cost the public $714m — though energy specialists have said the number could be as high as $11bn.

 The gas pipeline came to be one of the more powerful symbols of the craven Mubarak regime.
 Amid the freedoms of 2011-2013 it was blown up twelve times.
 On the thirteenth, they stopped repairing it.
-Under Mohamed Morsi, the deal was cancelled.
+In 2012, under the transitional rule of the Supreme Council of the Armed Forces, the deal was canceled

 But by then divine fate had revealed itself.
 ‘Leviathan’ had recently been discovered off the coast of Haifa.
 Israel’s Achilles heel was no more.
 There was, however, a complication.
 Pumping Leviathan for domestic use alone would not be sufficiently profitable.
 Amid the rising tide of environmental commitments and looming legislation, fields still need to be pumped and gas needs to be burned quickly.